M02Darya/READ-me/README.md

 # READ-me
 My name is Darya
-I am start studing how to write code
+I am start studing how to write codes